-Sort Order Mode of Outreach Target of Outreach Summary of response/attendan ce Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Newspape r Ad Non- targeted/broad community People did attend the two public meetings based upon advertisements in local newspapers describing the CDBG program.
+Sort Ord er Mode of Outre ach Target of Outre ach Summary of response/attenda nce Summary of comments received Summary of comme nts not accepted and reasons URL (If applicable) 1 Newspaper Ad Non- targeted/broad community People did attend the two public meetings based upon advertisements in local newspapers describing the CDBG program.
 See Citizen Participation Outreach Appendix 2 for full details.
 All comments were accepted.

-2 Public Meeting Minorities Non- targeted/broad community One citizen attended this meeting at Ridgeview Library on January 26, 2023.
+Sort Ord er Mode of Outre ach Target of Outre ach Summary of response/attenda nce Summary of comments receiv Summary of comme nts not accepted and reasons URL (If applicable) 2 Public Meeting Minorities Non- targeted/broad community One citizen attended this meeting at Ridgeview Library on January 25, 2024.
 See Citizen Participation Outreach Appendix 2 for full details.
 All comments were accepted.
-3 Public Meeting Minorities Non- targeted/broad community This meeting was attended by three individuals on February 2, 2023 at Hickory City Hall.
+3 Public Meeting Minorities Non- targeted/broad community This meeting was attended by four individuals on February 1, 2024 at Hickory City Hall.
 See Citizen Participation Outreach Appendix 2 for full details.
 All comments were accepted.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendan ce Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Newspape r Ad Non- targeted/broad community People had opportunities to make comments on the plan from March 31, 2023 through May 2, 2023 from advertisements in local newspapers and in the two city libraries and City Hall describing the CDBG program.
+4 Newspaper Ad Non- targeted/broad community People had opportunities to make comments on the plan from May 17, 2024 through June 18, 2024 from advertisements in local newspapers and in the two city libraries and City Hall describing the CDBG program.
 See Citizen Participation Outreach Appendix 2 for full details.
 All comments were accepted.
-5 Internet Outreach Non- targeted/broad community People had opportunities to make comments on the plan from March 31, 2023 through May 2, 2023 from advertisements on the City website.
-See Citizen Participation Outreach Appendix 2 for full details.
-All comments were accepted. https://www.hickorync.gov/legal-notices